Zahraa-06/Whack-A-Mole/README/README.md

 4. Detailed game statistics

-5. Responsive design

-6. Smooth animations and transitions
+5. Smooth animations and transitions

-7. Modern modal interface for results
+6. Modern modal interface for results

 ## How to Get Started
 At first, we plan out and write down the to-do list in [Trello](https://trello.com/b/cWuKVxPa/my-trello-board), after that we create the layout of how we want the app to looklike on [Draw.io](https://www.drawio.com/).
 After that we write down the pseudocode and break down the tasks as much as possible going into detail so we can easily turn the broken down points into code.